olneyhymn/quotes/site/content/q/2010-12-27-08-08-richard-sibbes.md

 ---
 authors:
   - Richard Sibbes
-date: '2010-12-27'
+date: 2010-12-27
-description: ''
+description: ""
 slug: loving-goodness
-title: 'Owen on Loving Goodness'
+title: Owen on Loving Goodness
 ---
-If I do truly love goodnes in rich apparal, why do I not also love it in rags?
+If I do truly love goodness in rich apparal, why do I not also love it in rags?